ra559/cis106/_labs/lab6.md

 The curly braces are not a wildcard but they are equally useful.
 The curly braces allow you to generate arbitrary strings to use with commands.

 **Problem 1:**<br>
 In the `lab6` directory, create the following directory structure.
-Display a tree of the directory once you have created.
-Your directory tree must look exactly like mine.
-Take a screenshot:
+Display a tree of the directory. **Take a screenshot**:
 ```
 wallpapers/
 └── cars